University staff to stage ‘biggest ever’ strikes this month as 70,000 walk out

 “The struggles we face as students are inextricably linked to the reasons that staff are striking,” said NUS vice-president for higher education, Chloe Field.

-“High rents, astronomical international student fees, and cuts to maintenance support have happened for the same reasons that staff are suffering under huge workloads – the failed marketisation of the sector which has put profit above staff and student well-being.
+“High rents, astronomical international student fees, and cuts to maintenance support have happened for the same reasons that staff are suffering under huge workloads – the failed marketisation of the sector which has put profit above staff and student wellbeing.

 “Universities and employers must come to the table and take meaningful action to end these disputes.
 They have a responsibility to their staff and students to end unacceptable pay disparities for racialised staff, disabled staff, and women, and to protect staff pensions to that they can have a decent retirement.”